tamirmha/Manipulator/README.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;    ├── [Main Board](./schemas/Main%20Board/)  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   # Electrical schemas created in EasyEDA for the robot control PCB
 <br>&nbsp;&nbsp;&nbsp;&nbsp;    ├── [Potentiometer Board](./schemas/Potentiometer/) &nbsp;&nbsp;&nbsp;&nbsp;  # Electrical schemas created in EasyEDA for the Potentiometer PCB
 <br> /[docs](./docs/) &nbsp;&nbsp;&nbsp;&nbsp; # Datasheets for some of the components
+<br> /[robodk](./robodk/) &nbsp;&nbsp;&nbsp;&nbsp; # Robodk station with the robot.
+Note: The movement of the manipulator in robodk is not exactly the same due to robodk mechanism build limitations.
 <br>/README.md
 ## Usage

 To replicate or modify this project, follow these steps: